What Is Dilaudid Detox?

 Dilaudid Detox Medications

 Methadone is one of the most common treatment medications for people suffering from Opioid withdrawal.
-Given that it is an Opioid as well, medical doctors prescribe it as a way to help wean a patient off their current addiction then progressively taper the doses to allow the person’s body to gradually adapt to not having Dilaudid in their system.
+Given that it is an Opioid as well, medical doctors prescribe it as a way to help wean a patient off the substance they are currently addicted to then progressively taper the doses to allow the person’s body to gradually adapt to not having Dilaudid in their system.
 This helps when someone is initially getting the drug out of their system, as it can make up for the missing Opioids and relieve the pains that come with withdrawal.

 Buprenorphine, similar to Methadone, is an Opioid used to treat people who have developed an addiction to another Opioid and are going through withdrawal.
 Using it with Naloxone can lower the risk of someone developing a dependence.
 This happens as Buprenorphine alleviates the pain and discomfort caused by withdrawal, Naloxone blocks the euphoria that Opioids can bring if the patient were to relapse.

 Clonidine is a non-opioid that is used to relieve anxiety and agitation, and reduce cramping and tension that someone may feel.
 It also helps regulate blood pressure and pulse and has been show to reduce the cravings that someone going through withdrawal would feel.
 That is why it is best used as part of a greater treatment plan.